-The strategy is not a document you create then put in the cupboard, it is a living document that defines a road map, that needs updating as your thought process changes, or technologies evolve.

-It is import to define a review period, where you will look at what you have achieved, and where it has not been so successful.
-The strategy should be constantly evolving and a formal review and re-publishing of this document should occur on a quarterly basis.
+Your strategy is not a document you create and then put in a cupboard.
+It is a living document that defines a roadmap, something that needs updating as your thought process changes or as technology evolves.
+It is important to define a review period where you will look at what you have achieved and what hasn't worked so well.
+The strategy should be constantly evolving, with a formal review and re-publishing occurring on a quarterly basis.